applicaster/developer.applicaster.com/book/whats_new/20200119_plugiun_accounts.md

 An account id must comply with the following terms:
 It should be a real account id.
-The zapp user using zappifest must have a plugin_developer for this account.
+The zapp user using zappifest must have a `plugin_developer` role for this account.

 Exceptions and how to handle them: